glass-ships/cdms-jupyterlab/README.md

 `$ sudo singularity build /path/to/target.simg /path/to/Singularityfile.sdef`

+Users will be able to access the image via [web browser](https://jupyter.slac.stanford.edu) or submit batch jobs directly to the image by command line.

 Users are welcome to tinker with Dockerfile to fit their needs.
 Note, however, that to build a new Singularity image based on the new Docker image, the Docker image must be available as a Docker hub repository.